sreelakshmi1512/Sree_Programming_Test/README.md

-i have completed the programming tasks using the python language
+have completed the programming tasks using the python language